 - What are the company’s stated and implicit values?
 What is important to the organization?

 - What structures are in place?
 These could be physical, technological, or procedural structures.

 - How are desirable actions rewarded?
 How are undesirable actions discouraged?
 And is there an employee recognition program in place?

 - How do customers talk about the company?
 How do they interact with employees?

 - What is the competition like?
 How does the market behave?

 The answers to these questions will provide you with a mini corporate culture audit and a cultural snapshot of your organization.
-You can then use that snapshot to shape your social intranet or social merger site so that it reinforces the culture that serves the company best.
+You can then use that snapshot to shape your intranet and guide interaction and communication so that it reinforces the culture that serves the company best.

 Culture isn’t a panacea for success, but it is an important factor in attracting and retaining talent, which will ultimately contribute to your bottom line.